Tokariew/hb_downloader/README.md

   -s, --smallest_first  Download smallest files first
 ```

-You can download multiple platforms one after another for example to download all audio albums, and after that all ebook files:
+You can download multiple platforms one after another for example to download
+all audio albums, and after that all e-book files:

 ```bash
 python hb_downloader.py audio ebook